Updated on 2026/04/29

 Profile

-He graduated from the interdisciplinary ‘Spatial and Environmental Planning’ program at the Technical University of Kaierslautern/ Germany with his graduation project comparing different 'cultures of public space' in the USA, Germany and Japan.
-He was supervised by Prof. Markus NEPPL and Prof. Bernd STREICH and also studied under Alber SPEER *junior*.
+Christian graduated from the interdisciplinary Spatial & Environmental Planning programme at the Technical University of Kaierslautern/ Germany with his graduation project comparing different 'cultures of public space' in the USA, Germany and Japan.
+He was supervised by Prof. Markus NEPPL and Prof. Bernd STREICH and also studied under Professor Alber SPEER junior.

-As a JSPS (Japan Society for the Promotion of Science) post-doctoral research fellow he was affiliated with the Interfaculty Initiative in Information Studies at the University of Tokyo, where he examined the 'Politics and Contestations of Public Space in post-growth metropolitan Japan'.
+As a JSPS (Japan Society for the Promotion of Science) post-doctoral research fellow he was affiliated with the Interfaculty Initiative in Information Studies at The University of Tokyo, where he examined the 'Politics and Contestations of Public Space in post-growth metropolitan Japan'.
 This project was carried out in cooperation with his research host Prof. YOSHIMI Shunya.

 Christian has worked as assistant-professor for Urban Design at the University of Tokyo, where he taught post-graduate courses on 'Advanced Urban Studies' as well as 'Dissertation Writing.'
+He also taught graduate course on urban studies and urban design studies at Tokyo's Sophia University as well as Keio University.

 Research Experience